taw00/manuscript-css/README.md

 1. A generalized manuscript format for prose.
 2. US Letter- or A4-dimensioned artifacts.
-3. Short-form (e.g. short stories) and long-form (novel, and book-sized) works.
+3. Short-form (e.g. short stories) and long-form (novel and book-sized) works.
 4. Narrative and non-narrative prose.
 5. A lot of customization if you know your CSS.

 ### What this does not support:

 - Nuanced out-of-the-box customization.
-- No 'Lastname / Short Title / Pagenumber' in the headers of page 2 and onward.
+- No 'Lastname / Short Title / Page number' in the headers of page 2 and onward.
   Not yet anyway.
-- There is a bug with page-breaking.
-The CSS is configured to disallow page-breaking in weird places, like between a chapter title and the prose, but those rules are ignored.
+- There is a bug with page breaking.
+The CSS is configured to disallow page breaking in weird places, like between a chapter title and the prose, but those rules are ignored.

 ### My writer's workflow:
 1. 0-draft is either in markdown or hand-written
-2. Drafting leveraging the Joplin Application <https://joplinapp.org>
+2. Drafting by leveraging the Joplin Application <https://joplinapp.org>
-   (_Joplin is a note-taking software applicaton that also serves as an
+   (_Joplin is a note-taking software application that also serves as an
      excellent general purpose markdown editor._)
-3. Periodic sharing of drafts and portion of a drafts with critique partners and alpha readers.
+3. Periodic sharing of drafts or portion of a drafts with critique partners and alpha readers.
 For this, I also use Joplin's excellent Joplin Cloud service where all my work is backed up securely to the cloud and where I can selectively publish to the web a pretty, rendered version of my work.